Caroline Sophie Sordet-Boissonnas

 Caroline Sophie Sordet-Boissonnas (1859, Geneva - 1943) was a Swiss painter.
-She received honorable mention at the Salon of Lyons, 1897.
+She received honorable mention at the Salon of Lyon, 1897.
 She was a member of the Exposition Permanente Amis des Beaux-Arts, Geneva.
 She was a pupil of the School of Fine Arts, Geneva, under Professors F. Gillet and M. E. Ravel.
 She was principally a portrait painter.
-Considered a successful artist, her pictures are in Geneva, Lausanne, Vevey, Paris, Lyons, Marseilles, Dresden, and Naples.
+Considered a successful artist, her pictures are in Geneva, Lausanne, Vevey, Paris, Lyon, Marseille, Dresden, and Naples.